-For keyboard users, you should know that the shortcut for InPrivate Browsing is Ctrl+Shift+P.
+If you are a keyboard user, you should know that the shortcut for InPrivate Browsing is Ctrl+Shift+P.

 To check if you are using an InPrivate tab, look at the left side of the address bar.

-You'll also notice that InPrivate tabs have the corresponding blue tag in the left side.
+You'll also notice that InPrivate tabs have the corresponding blue tag on their left sides.

 To leave InPrivate browsing, all you have to do is to close all the InPrivate tabs you have opened.

 To enable Private Browsing in Mozilla Firefox, click or tap the Open menu button on the top right side of the browser window.

 Then, click or tap the New Private Window option.

 A new private window is opened, with a notification telling you that when you're browsing in private mode, Firefox won't keep any browser history, search history, download history, web form history, cookies, or temporary internet files.
 However, files you download and bookmarks you make will be kept.